Common European Framework of Reference for Languages: Non-European languages

 The framework was translated into Chinese in 2008.
 In 2011, French sinologist Joël Bellassen suggests the CEFR together with its metalanguage could and should be adapted to distant languages such as Chinese, with the necessity to adapt and extend it with relevant concepts proper to the new language and its learners.
 Various efforts on adaptation to Chinese have been made.
+In 2018, Italian linguist Annamaria Ventura proposed an A0 level for Arabic language taking into consideration diglossia in Arabic, introducing the concept of diglossic switching.